aaronjohnsabu1999/OpAmp-Design-EE204/README.md

 # The Design of an Operational Amplifier

-Disclaimer: This README is a shortened version of the [report](./Report.pdf).
+More details are given in the [report](./Report.pdf).
 Hence, if you are interested in knowing more about the project, you may choose to skip to the report directly.
 ***

 The aim of this assignment is to design and simulate a single-ended differential amplifier which is used as an op-amp to simulate other circuits such as amplifiers, filters, oscillators, and negative differential resistance.